ismet55555/the-mouse-is-lava/README.md

 # The Mouse is Lava

-Don't you touch the mouse
+Don't you touch the mouse...
+IT'S LAVA!!

 ## Try it